DanaMW/PowerShell-TuneUp/README.md

 # Convert-Script
 ```
-That is my CSS to JS converter for use on Tampermonkey and Edge browser.
-Very simply, it copies over most of the header to UserScript and puts quotes outside of the script.
-It also added the rest of the required JS and will work in its current form.
-You will need to edit the header and remove a Bracket in quotes in the bottom.
-(That one pared with the removed @Moz*, Don't forget to add an // @include <URL to match>) Update: Can convert larger files now.
+This is my user.CSS to user.JS UserStyle to UserScript converter.
+It is for use on scripts that you need to covert for use in Tampermonkey or any of the *monkey JS injection extensions.
+One example of a good use is for Edge browser.
+There are no style injectors for Edge so you have to use TM.
+And to style CSS in Tampermonkey you need this convertor to hook up your *.user.css to a useable *.user.js Very simply, it copies over and converts the header to UserScript and wraps your code with quotes.
+It also added the rest of the required JS you need in it to allow it to run.
+You will need to edit the header in the finished JS to add a valid address include.
+Example: `// @include  /https?://discordapp\.com/channels/*/` Also you will need to remove one Bracket in quotes at the very bottom. just before the JS starts.
+(That one pared with the removed @-Moz* that is no longer there.
+I will figure out a way to get it soon.
+Update: Can convert VERY large files now.
+I don't read the whole file in now I read it in one line at a time so files can be huge.
+Update:  I open this script up and scared my self lol.
+I had written it very near the beginning of my learning curve I COMPLETELY rewrote it.
+Much smaller WAY safer and incredibly faster.
+NOW it deserves to be a public facing script.
 ```
 # Imageto64
 ```